bopopescu/lazero/README.md

 The name is considered as a combination of lazer(laser) and zero.

-The command line syntax should goes like this:
+The command line syntax should be like this:

 ```
 root@localhost:~# lazero